Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 If you need to explicitly request a capture for each payment please follow our [manual capture documentation](./ManualCapture.md).

 # Cancel or refund
-If you want to return the funds to your shopper, but are not certain whether the payment has been captured or not, use the Cancel or Refund functionality.
+If you want to return the funds to your shopper, use the Cancel or Refund functionality.

 This will either: